hocuscodus/qed-lang/faq.md

 QED is the culmination of this research.
 I started developing it in 2015.

-I have a lovely wife, two great kids and an artist stepdaughter.

 # Are you working full-time on QED?

+Update: for the next few months, yes!
+I got laid out due to Covid-19.
+But will have to find another job and provide this usual answer:

 No. Although QED is a labor of love, I can't afford working full time on it.
 So I have a daily job but off-hours, I work as much as I can on QED and am open to options (like a Donate option or even Patreon), based upon the feedback and level of interest from people (just let me know! :-) ).
 Another reason I published this website is to find contributors helping me finish the coding so we can offer a great product to developers.